OPGS-project/online-paper-grading-system_CAP1/README.md

-# Online Paper Grading System
+# Smart Grading System

 ## Description

-The goal of the project “Online Paper Grading System” lies in providing a convenient, effective solution to solve problems of managing assignments, classes and students in an educational environment.
+The goal of the project “Smart Grading System” lies in providing a convenient, effective solution to solve problems of managing assignments, classes and students in an educational environment.
 The system is designed for users who are teachers and students.
 It is built using [ReactJS](https://react.dev)

 ## Installation